HPENetworking/pyarubaoss/README.md

 # HPE Aruba Switch OS Python REST Client

-Implementation of Python REST Client to work with the HPE Aruba OS Switch through it's robust RESTFUL API interface.
+Implementation of Python REST Client to work with the HPE Aruba OS Switch through its robust RESTFUL API interface.

 To install directly into your python environment please use the **pip install pyarubaaoss** command